 How do fuel costs impact the overall monthly expenses of full-time RV living in Utah?

 Fuel costs for full-time RV living in Utah can range from approximately $300 to $700 per month, depending on the frequency of travel and the RV’s fuel efficiency.
+Those who travel frequently in their RV will experience higher fuel costs compared to those who stay in one place.
 More frequent travel increases these costs, while staying in one place reduces them.

 What are the typical monthly payments for RV loans or rentals, and how do they factor into the total cost of RV living?